-The TA for the class is MJ Song (MSong26@gsb.columbia.edu) and Anthony Le (ALe25@gsb.columbia.edu).
+The TA for the class is MJ Song (MSong26@gsb.columbia.edu).

-You can communicate with MJ and Anthony via email to discuss the course and assignments.
-You should also copy me on all correspondence.
+You can communicate with MJ via email to discuss the course and assignments.

 Office Hours: By appointment.

 I will give you as much personal attention as feasible to maximize the benefit from your work.
 You are expected to meet with me at least once during the semester to talk about your project and the difficulties encountered as you work through the questions week after week.
 As people come in with different expertise, we can (partially) tailor the output to your strengths and expertise.
 I appreciate constructive feedback during the course to help optimize your learning, but I have to consider the class as a whole, so individual needs are best dealt with by me or MJ/Anthony one-on-one.